 Keyword Research Improves SEO and Content Marketing

-Keyword research is at the heart of content marketing and SEO.
-This tactic helps you find specific keywords that are entered into search engines by people looking for products, services, and also nutrition information.
+Keyword research is an integral part of content marketing and SEO.
+This tactic helps you find specific search terms that are being entered into search engines when looking for products, services, and nutrition information.

 Keyword Research Helps You Figure Out What to Write